-To run Vusers with Controller there must be a valid LoadRunner license installed on the Controller machine.
-LoadRunner automatically installs the Community license during LoadRunner Professional setup.
+To run Vusers with LoadRunner Controller there must be a valid LoadRunner Professional license installed on the Controller machine.
+LoadRunner Professional automatically installs the Community license during LoadRunner Professional setup.

-There are several types of LoadRunner license bundles available.
+There are several types of LoadRunner Professional license bundles available.

-- Community: 50 Vusers for all protocols, with the exception of the COM/DCOM, Templates, and GUI(UFT) bundles
+- Community: 50 Vusers for all protocols, including Gatling and JMeter, with the exception of the COM/DCOM, Templates, and GUI (UFT) bundles.

 - Mobile UI: Unlimited Vusers

 Other bundles allow you to run additional Vusers on selected protocols.
-For more information on available bundles, see the License Bundles documentation.
+For more information on available bundles, see the License Bundles flier.

 Note: When using

-To obtain and install additional licenses, see Install LoadRunner licenses.
+To obtain and install additional licenses, see Install LoadRunner Professional licenses.